abdul-farhat/cypress-cucumber/README.md

-# Cypress-Cucumber with MongoDB Setup
+# Cypress with Cucumber

-This repository demonstrates how to set up Cypress with Cucumber for end-to-end testing, including integration with MongoDB using Docker Compose.
+This repository demonstrates how to set up Cypress with Cucumber for end-to-end testing, including integration with MongoDB and Mocks via Faker.

 ## Prerequisites